cpputest/cpputest/README_InstallCppUTest.txt

  NOTE: VC6 test runs may report memory leaks.

 3c.
+For Microsoft Visual Studio 2008
+ Double click <someDirectory>/CppUTest/CppUTest.sln

+ If Visual studio reports that the solution file was created with a newer version of Visual Studio, then try 3d

+ Then press control-F5 to "Start without debugging"

+ See CppUTest build and run its tests.

-For Microsoft Visual Studio .NET
+3d.
+For Older Microsoft Visual Studio .NET
  Double click <someDirectory>/CppUTest/CppUTest.dsw
  Allow VS.NET to convert the files by clicking "yes to all" Run without debugging, see the test results in the command window